Mantled guereza: Physical description

-The mantled guereza has a distinctive pelage, it is mostly black, with long white fringes of silky hair—known as a mantle or ornamentation—along the sides of its body and tail.
+The mantled guereza has a distinctive pelage, which is mostly black, with long white fringes of silky hair—known as a mantle or ornamentation—along the sides of its body and tail.
 The bands that make up the mantle start at the shoulders and extend along the back until they connect at the lower torso.
 The tail is long and ends in a white tuft which varies in how much it covers the tail.
 These features vary in color among subspecies, for example the tail of C. g. guereza is gray until the white tail tuft which covers half of its length, while the tail tuft of C. g. caudatus makes up 80% of the tail.
 The mantle color ranges from white to cream or yellow.
 Its face is framed by white hair and it has bushy cheek hairs.
 The thigh has a white stripe.

 Infants are born with pink skin and white hair.
 The hair and skin darken as they age and by three to four months they attain adult coloration.
 Male usually gain their coloration before females.
 The male typically weighs 9.3 and 13.5 kg and the female weighs between 7.8 and 9.2 kg.
 The head and body length averages 61.5 cm for males and 57.6 cm for females.
 Like most colobi, the mantled guereza has a small thumb that is vestigial.
 There is dentition sexual dimorphism among the subspecies.
 In some, the males have larger teeth than females, in others the reverse is true, and some have no significant difference.